LaMonte Wade Jr Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Marlins pitching staff ranks 24th in the league.
+- The Marlins pitching staff ranks 21st in MLB with a collective 8.3 strikeouts per nine innings.

-- The Marlins have a 4.56 team ERA that ranks 18th among all league pitching staffs.
+- The Marlins have the 18th-ranked team ERA across all league pitching staffs (4.47).

-- Marlins pitchers combine to rank 12th in baseball in home runs allowed (17 total, 1.1 per game).
+- Marlins pitchers combine to give up the 10th-fewest home runs in baseball (17 total, one per game).

-- Luzardo (2-0) gets the starting nod for the Marlins in his fourth start of the season.
-He has a 1.93 ERA in 18 2/3 innings pitched, with 20 strikeouts.
+- The Marlins will send Cabrera (0-1) to make his fourth start of the season.
+He is 0-1 with a 4.63 ERA and 10 strikeouts in 11 2/3 innings pitched.

-- His most recent time out was on Tuesday against the Philadelphia Phillies, when the lefty threw six innings, surrendering three earned runs while allowing eight hits.
+- The right-hander last appeared on Wednesday against the Philadelphia Phillies, when he threw five innings, allowing two earned runs while giving up seven hits.

+- In three games this season, the 25-year-old has an ERA of 4.63, with 7.7 strikeouts per nine innings.
+Opponents are hitting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.